ferahy/FR/README.md

 # React + TypeScript + Vite

+Deployment: GitHub Pages via Actions is configured.
+This line triggers a deploy.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: